-Reddit is a social news and media aggregation website, as well as a general Internet discussion forum.
-Users can visit various topic categories (called "subreddits") and post hyperlinks, pictures, or stories.
+Reddit is a social news and media aggregation website, as well as a online discussion forum.
+Users can visit various topic categories (called "subreddits") and post links, pictures, or stories.
 Other users can then respond to posts or other comments, and vote on the popularity of posts and comments.

 Reddit has over 200 million registered users, and becoming a part of that community won't cost you a cent!
 Just pick a username and a password, and then enter and verify your email address.
 That's it!
 You are officially a "Redditor"!

 Is there a breaking news story that you want to draw people's attention to?
 A funny picture that you think will leave others in stitches?
 A personal life experience that you'd like some advice or input on?
 Whatever you want to share on Reddit, just write your thoughts down, upload an image, or type in a hyperlink.
 Then, give your post a title, pick which subreddit you want it to appear in, and then submit it.

 If you enjoy something that you find on Reddit, you can "upvote" it; you can also "downvote" it instead if it rubs you the wrong way.
 Or, if you encounter something thought-provoking, you can leave a comment on a post or another user’s comment.
 Who knows... other people may show their appreciation for what you have to share by "upvoting" your submissions!